dbuzlea/Automation/README.md

 # Steps to set up environment:

 - cd to $PATH where you cloned this repo.
+'''
+cd $PATH/Automation
+'''
-- Inside /Automation/ run 'bash install.sh' in Terminal to install all the dependencies for this repo.
+- Run install shell to install all the dependencies for this repo.
+'''
+bash install.sh
+'''
 - Once complete, you can start running all files from Terminal!